Unicontsoft/UcsFiscalPrinters/README.md

 ## Unicontsoft Fiscal Printers Component 2.0

-UcsFP is a COM component that can be used to configure and operate fiscal printers that are popular in Bulgaria.
+`UcsFP20` is a COM component that can be used to configure and operate fiscal printers that are popular in Bulgaria.

-UcsFP implements lowest-level protocols that are supported by the fiscal printers, usually sending native commands directly to the COM port the device is attached to.
+`UcsFP20` implements lowest-level protocols that are supported by the fiscal printers, usually sending native commands directly to the COM port the device is attached to.

-UcsFP support ESP/POS protocol for "kitchen" order lists and non-fiscal receipts.
+`UcsFP20` support ESP/POS protocol for "kitchen" order lists and non-fiscal receipts.
 ESC/POS protocol supports serial and TCP/IP (LAN) connectivity.

 ### Available protocols